tknarr/opendkim-genkeys/README.md

 ## Automation scripts

+After editing and testing, the two automation scripts should be installed in crontab as described in each script's explanation.

 ### `dkim_rotation.sh`

 This script runs on the system where you generate new DKIM keys.
 It generates new keys